Mar Diano

-Mar Vincent Azuero Diano (born 24 July 1997) is a Filipino professional footballer who plays for Philippines Football League (PFL) club Kaya F.C.–Iloilo and the Philippines national team.
+Mar Vincent Azuero Diano (born 24 July 1997) is a Filipino professional footballer who plays as a centre back for Philippines Football League club Kaya–Iloilo and the Philippines national team.

 College career

 Diano attended the University of the East, playing for the UE Red Warriors football team in the University Athletic Association of the Philippines (UAAP).
 He played as a striker with the Red Warriors.

 Club career

 Mendiola 1991

 Diano has played in the Philippines Football League.
 In 2019, he was part of Mendiola F.C.
 1991.

 Azkals Development Team

 In 2020, he joined Azkals Development Team (ADT), a club whose roster is meant to comprise prospects for the Philippine national team.

 In late 2020, Thai club Muangthong United reportedly wanted to sign in Diano after his 2020 season run with ADT.
 However the transfer has not materialized and Diano remained with ADT.
 Diano would help ADT finish as runners-up at the 2021 Copa Paulino Alcantara.